 How to Write a Damage Report

-- Gather all the necessary facts, which includes but are not limited to the following:
+- Gather all of these necessary facts, which includes the following information:

 - Date, time, location of the incident